phenixace/narrative-framing/README.md

 # Framing Detection
-This repo is the dataset and codes for ACL 2023 paper "Conflicts, Villains, Resolutions:
+This repo releases the data and codes for ACL 2023 paper "Conflicts, Villains, Resolutions:
 Towards models of Narrative Media Framing"

 ## Requirements